Bodybuilding: Performance-enhancing substances

 Muscle growth is more difficult to achieve in older adults than younger adults because of biological aging, which leads to many metabolic changes detrimental to muscle growth; for instance, by diminishing growth hormone and testosterone levels.
 Some recent clinical studies have shown that low-dose HGH treatment for adults with HGH deficiency changes the body composition by increasing muscle mass, decreasing fat mass, increasing bone density and muscle strength, improves cardiovascular parameters, and affects the quality of life without significant side effects.

 In rodents, knockdown of metallothionein gene expression results in activation of the Akt pathway and increases in myotube size, in type IIb fiber hypertrophy, and ultimately in muscle strength.
+This has not been studied well in humans.

 Injecting oil into muscles

-A recent trend in bodybuilding is to inject synthol into muscles to create larger bulges, or injecting PMMA into muscles to shape them.
-Use of PMMA to shape muscles is prohibited in the United States.
-However, it is not illegal to use synthol.

-Site enhancement oil, often called santol or synthol (no relation to the Synthol mouthwash brand), refers to oils injected into muscles to increase the size or change the shape.
-Some bodybuilders, particularly at the professional level, inject their muscles with such mixtures to mimic the appearance of developed muscle where it may otherwise be disproportionate or lacking.
-This is known as "fluffing".
-Synthol is 85% oil, 7.5% lidocaine, and 7.5% alcohol.
-It is not restricted, and many brands are available on the Internet.
-The use of injected oil to enhance muscle appearance is common among bodybuilders, despite the fact that synthol can cause pulmonary embolisms, nerve damage, infections, sclerosing lipogranuloma, stroke, and the formation of oil-filled granulomas, cysts or ulcers in the muscle.
-Rare cases might require surgical intervention to avoid further damage to the muscle and/or to prevent loss of life.

-Sesame oil is often used in such mixtures, which can cause allergic reactions such as vasculitis.

-As the injected muscle is not actually well-developed, it might droop under gravity.
+Some bodybuilders inject oils or other compounds into their muscles (sometimes known as "synthol") to enhance their size or appearance.
+This practice can have serious health consequences and risks for humans.

 Rest

-Although muscle stimulation occurs when lifting weights, muscle growth occurs afterward during rest periods.
-Without adequate rest (48 to 72 hours) and sleep (6 to 8 hours a night), muscles do not have an opportunity to recover and grow.
-Additionally, many athletes find that a daytime nap further increases their body's ability to recover from training and build muscles.
+Although muscle stimulation occurs when lifting weights, muscle growth occurs during rest periods for up to 48 hours after the workout.
 Some bodybuilders add a massage at the end of each workout to their routine as a method of recovering.